Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 Delete, remove pages from a Word DOCX document

-Returns the pages and contents of each page defined in the Word Document (DOCX) format file
+Returns the edited Word Document in the Word Document (DOCX) format file with the specified pages removed

 ### Example
 ```java